 Community engagement is essential for building a constituency for conservation and Majete made significant advancements over the year with education and income generation schemes for the local communities.
 Increasing access to education was a key focus of the park in 2017.
-To that end, 30 schools from surrounding villages were visited by the park's Extension Officers and supported in visiting the park; two school blocks were completed, impacting also contributed towards the construction of a community-based Child Care Shelter providing healthcare and other basic needs to children living around the reserve.

-1,951 school children; and the Majete Scholarship Programme continued to support 105 'scholars in need' and five university students.
+To that end, 30 schools from surrounding villages were visited by the park's Extension Officers and supported in visiting the park; two school blocks were completed, impacting 1,951 school children; and the Majete Scholarship Programme continued to support 105 'scholars in need' and five university students.
 The Environmental Education Centre extension was completed and officially opened by the sponsor of the project, Ms. Anne Hoijer.
-Majete community members.
+Majete also contributed towards the construction of a community-based Child Care Shelter providing healthcare and other basic needs to children living around the reserve.

+Communities took part in various sustainable income generating activities including the production of beaded jewellery, woven baskets and sewn products, honey production and community visits generating approximately US\$12,000 in income for community members.
 The community campsite also generated an additional US\$11,000 which helped support the purchasing of bicycles for community policing, scholarships and the renovation of school and healthcare clinic structures.
 The resource-use programme, which allows for the supervised harvesting of sustainable resources in the reserve, saw 15,835 bundles of grass collected, worth approximately US\$8,000.
 In addition, 109 beekeepers were supported and produced 1.2 tonnes of honey, generating approximately US\$4,500 in revenue.
 The reforestation project, which encourages communities to plant trees to reduce pressure on natural resources, resulted in over 11,000 seedlings being planted in schools and villages.